 It’s estimated that American companies hold more than 11 million meetings every day.
 Yet, for their frequency, most meetings seem to be highly inefficient, a beating for all involved and, in many cases, a waste of time where nothing really gets accomplished.
 Even the word “meeting” conjures a negative reception.

 Admittedly, there are leaders who have tried to make meetings more effective.
-In his companies, Jeff Bezos advocates a If two pizzas can’t feed everyone invited, he’s not coming.
+In his companies, Jeff Bezos advocates a “two pizza rule.”
+If two pizzas can’t feed everyone invited, he’s not coming.
 Legend tells that Ross Perot used to allow 30 minutes for a meeting, and if you weren’t finished at 29:59, the meeting was still over.